hmbaghdassarian/human_me/docs/install.md

 make -C <path/to/human_me/> build-data DATA_DIR=</desired/local_data/directory>
 ```

+Downloading the build files will take ~30 min, as the PSIM file is > 10 Gb.

 If you also want to download the prebuild files, run the following command:
 ```console
 make -C <path/to/human_me/> build-data DATA_DIR=</desired/local_data/directory> PREBUILD=1
 ```
 The user-specificed local data directory is stored in a human_me/data/data.ini config file.

 ### Input File Descriptions
 1. M_Model: a cobrapy metabolic model in sbml format.
 We highly recommend Recon2.2 or a context-specific metabolic model generated from Recon2.2, as this is the only model the pipeline has been tested on.
 Our "inputs" directory provides a version of Recon2.2 with minor modifications to work with the ME-Model building pipeline.
 Alternatively, you can use the preprocess.correct_inputs.correct_model function on your metabolic model to introduce these modifications.
 2. PSIM: see the [doumentation](https://hmbaghdassarian.github.io/human_me/) for details.
 If a user does not provide a PSIM, either directly into the function as a datatable or via data/inputs/psim_user, the default input PSIM is data/build/psim_gold.h5 (the gold-standard PSIM).